Medical Malpractice Attorney in New Brunswick, NJ

 If you have been the victim of medical malpractice or hospital negligence, it is imperative that you act quickly.
 Failure to file claims, as well as all required forms and documentation, in a timely manner could lead to your claim being declared ineligible.
 New Jersey law imposes strict deadlines and statutes of limitations in medical malpractice cases.
 Mr. Calcagno can make sure you meet all deadlines.

-Contact an Experienced Medical Malpractice Lawyer with an Office in Cranford, New Jersey
+Contact an Experienced Medical Malpractice Lawyer with an Office in Newark, New Jersey

 Do not let an insurance company try to bully you into accepting a low settlement offer.
 Andrew Calcagno knows how to deal with insurance companies in medical malpractice cases because he has years of experience negotiating millions of dollars in fair settlements for hospital negligence victims in Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.
 It’s difficult to know upfront how much your case may be worth.
 Mr. Calcagno will discuss all your options and the possibilities of a successful outcome in your situation.